ParmeJon/MERN_shop_app/README.md

 - mongoose to interact with database (ODM)
 - dotenv to hide passwords and keys
+- redux to manage state

 ## Followed This Tutorial
 - Thank you Traversy Media!
 https://www.youtube.com/watch?v=PBTYxXADG_k

-## setup
+## Setup
 create your own .env file with DB_USER and a DB_PASSWORD connected to your mongodb atlas collection.

 npm install
 node run client-install

 node run dev